 The UCI Sociology Department offers undergraduate Sociology Majors the opportunity to earn up to four departmental certificates.
 Each certificate recognizes successful completion of a focused course of study in one of four areas.

-For more information regarding the department's certificate program, please visit their website at http://www.sociology.uci.edu/soc_undergrad_cert
+For more information, please visit their website:

+Swww.sociology.uci.edu/undergrad/certificate

-- Business, Economy, and Society
+- Business, Economy, and Organizations

-- Diversity
+- Diversity and Inequality

-- International Sociology
+- Global and International Sociology

-- Planning and Human Services
+- Social Problems & Public Policy